h2oai/dai-deployment-examples/mojo-flink/README.md

 4\.
 View the Real-Time Scores for Hydraulic Cooling Condition by looking at the TaskManager's Stdout:

 ![DAI MOJO Flink Stream Scores](./images/dai-mojo-flink-stream-scores.jpg)

+## Conclusion

+Congratulations, we just deployed a **Driverless AI MOJO Scoring Pipeline** within a **Flink Data Pipeline** to do **batch scoring** or **real-time scoring**.
+As a recap, we set up the environment in an AWS EC2 instance by setting up the Driverless AI MOJO Scoring Pipeline requirements, setting up a single node Flink cluster and preparing some test data to be used for batch scoring or real-time scoring.
+With the environment setup, we were able to use a custom Flink DaiMojoTransform RichMapFunction within a Flink Batch ETL Pipeline and a Flink Real-Time Data Pipeline to score our data.
+From Flink's UI, we were able to see the results from batch scoring and real-time scoring printed to the stdout of Flink's TaskManager.